bpmn-io/dmn-testing-plugin/README.md

 ## How to use

 1. Make sure to have `JAVA` installed (required to run the DMN decision engine).
-2. Download and copy this repository into the `plugin` directory of the Camunda Modeler.
+2. Download and copy this repository into the `plugins` directory of the Camunda Modeler.
 3. Start the Camunda Modeler
 4. Start the `Testing` Modal by clicking the respective menu button.